Quansight/Quansight-website/apps/labs/posts/dataframe-group-by.md

 The Polars API lets us pass [expressions](https://docs.pola.rs/user-guide/expressions/) to `GroupBy.agg`.
 So long as you can express your aggregation as an expression, you can use it in a group-by setting.
-In this case, we can express "the maximum value of 'c' where 'b' is greater than its mean" as
+In this case, we can express "the maximum value of 'views' where 'sales' is greater than its mean" as
 ```python
 pl.col('views').filter(pl.col('sales') > pl.mean('sales')).max()
 ```